halide/Halide/apps/HelloBaremetal/README.md

 ### Build procedure
 #### Baremetal target
 As a prerequisite, toolchain described above needs to be installed in your host machine.
 The detail of the toolchanin configuration is set in [toolchain.arm-32-sample.cmake](cmake/toolchain.arm-32-sample.cmake), which you might need to modify depending on the target baremetal system.
-Then, just run the build script in a sub directory.
+Then, just run the build script in one of the aforementioned sub directories.
 ```
 cd cmake-<xxx>/
 ./build.sh